ValerieWang628/Artifying-Micropolis/README.md

 The original Micropolis already has a well-formed system for electricity supply, traffic generation, pollution accumulation, city evaluation, and other important elements of SimCity.
 However, as the early version does not have arts as an important aspect, I as the developer would like to add a museum feature here.
 Thus, this will be a two-week project that aims to implement the museum & education feature.

-Note: The original version of the Micropolis is forked from [David Culyba](https://github.com/dculyba) who is my instructor of the course *Programming for Game Designers* at Carnegie Mellon University.
+Note: The original version of the Micropolis is forked from [David Culyba](https://github.com/dculyba) who is my instructor for the course *Programming for Game Designers* at Carnegie Mellon University.

 ## Design Documentation
 The primary design documentation is a one-page design chart that concisely concludes the implementation plan.